ningjy/very-fun-project/README.md

 4. Go back to the "practice-repo" in your **_personal account_** (not the group's one).
 5. Get the clone URL.
 6. Clone this repository on GitKraken.
 Cloning just means that now you are "downloading" your online files into an offline location.
 Choose a folder in your PC to store these files.
 7. Add the group's online repo as a remote repo.
 Go to GitKraken and click the '+' sign beside 'Remote'.
-Select the group's repo & and edit the name if you wish for your own clarity (maybe something like 'group repo')
+Select the group's repo and click ok.
-**8. Now you will have 2 remote repos, 1 personal & 1 group.
+8. **Now you will have 2 remote repos, 1 personal & 1 group.
 You will use the personal repo to sync your code between offline & online.
 The group repo should only be used by the group as a storage for the latest working codebase.
 It exists here on GitKraken so that you can easily see the current state of the group repo compared to your personal repo on the tree diagram.
 You can only create a pull request from personal repo to group repo through drag and drop in GitKraken (read below).**

 ### What Now?
 1. This offline location you have selected to download your online files into is called your **_local repo_**.
 The repo you just cloned from your account on GitHub is your **_remote repo_**.
 Lastly, the repo which you have forked from in step 2 of "How To Start". is the **_group's remote repo_**.
 Let's call it **_group repo_** for short. **Group's repo = our source code for the whole project.**